Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Additive and Belief-State Forms of the Smoother Entropy

 where the first equality holds due to the Markov property of the state $X_k$, and the remainder follow from the definitions of the conditional mutual informations between $X_k$ and $Y_k$, and $X_k$ and $X_{k-1}$.
 The second additive form \eqref{eq:secondAdditiveForm} follows.

 Finally, symmetry of the mutual information in \eqref{eq:secondAdditiveForm} implies

-where the last equality follows by noting that consecutive entropy terms $H(X_k | Y^k, U^{k-1})$ cancel since $H(X_{k-1} | Y^{k-1}, U^{k-1}) = H(X_{k-1} | Y^{k-1}, U^{k-2})$ by virtue of the state $X_{k-1}$ being conditionally independent of the control $U_{k-1}$ given $Y^{k-1}$ and $U^{k-2}$ due to \eqref{eq:stateProcess} and the feedback policy (cf.\ the conditions of Theorem \ref{theorem:directedInformation}).
+where the last equality follows by noting that consecutive entropy terms $H_\mu(X_k | Y^k, U^{k-1})$ cancel since $H_\mu(X_{k-1} | Y^{k-1}, U^{k-1}) = H_\mu(X_{k-1} | Y^{k-1}, U^{k-2})$ by virtue of the state $X_{k-1}$ being conditionally independent of the control $U_{k-1}$ given $Y^{k-1}$ and $U^{k-2}$ due to \eqref{eq:stateProcess} and the feedback policy (cf.\ the conditions of Theorem \ref{theorem:directedInformation}).
 The third additive form \eqref{eq:thirdAdditiveForm} follows and the proof is complete. \end{IEEEproof}

 The additive forms established in Corollary \ref{corollary:additive} each provide different interpretations of the smoother entropy.
-The first form \eqref{eq:firstAdditiveForm} provides the interpretation of the smoother entropy as the sum of the uncertainty from the state transitions, i.e.\ $H(X_k | X_{k-1}, U_{k-1})$, minus the information about the states gained from the measurements, i.e.\ $I(X_k;Y_k | Y^{k-1}, U^{k-1})$.
-The second form \eqref{eq:secondAdditiveForm} suggests that the smoother entropy can be viewed as the sum of the marginal (or instantaneous) state uncertainties $H(X_k | Y^{k}, U^{k-1})$ minus the mutual information $I(X_k;X_{k+1}|Y^k, U^k)$ (or dependency) between consecutive states.
-This second form highlights that approaches based on the sum of marginal state uncertainties (as described before \eqref{eq:entropyBounds}) fail to exploit the dependency between consecutive states.
-Finally, the third form \eqref{eq:thirdAdditiveForm} offers an interpretation of the smoother entropy backwards in time, with it being the uncertainty associated with the final state $X_T$, i.e., $H(X_T | Y^T, U^{T-1})$, plus the uncertainty accumulated via (backwards) state transitions, i.e., $H(X_k | X_{k+1}, Y^{k}, U^{k})$.
+The first form \eqref{eq:firstAdditiveForm} provides the interpretation of the smoother entropy as the sum of the uncertainty from the state transitions, i.e.\ $H_\mu(X_k | X_{k-1}, U_{k-1})$, minus the information about the states gained from the measurements, i.e.\ $I_\mu(X_k;Y_k | Y^{k-1}, U^{k-1})$.
+The second form \eqref{eq:secondAdditiveForm} suggests that the smoother entropy can be viewed as the sum of the marginal (or instantaneous) state uncertainties, i.e.\ $H_\mu(X_k | Y^{k}, U^{k-1})$, minus the dependency between consecutive states, i.e.\ $I_\mu(X_k;X_{k+1}|Y^k, U^k)$.
+Finally, the third form \eqref{eq:thirdAdditiveForm} offers an interpretation of the smoother entropy backwards in time, with it being the uncertainty associated with the final state $X_T$, i.e., $H_\mu(X_T | Y^T, U^{T-1})$, plus the uncertainty accumulated via (backwards) state transitions, i.e., $H_\mu(X_k | X_{k+1}, Y^{k}, U^{k})$.